Revelation 3:10 does not prove the Rapture

 By Luke Lancaster

 In the first few chapters of Revelation, Jesus has messages to give to seven local churches in Asia Minor.
 In one of them to the church in Philadelphia, He says, “Because you have kept my word of patient endurance, I will keep you from the hour of trial which is coming on the whole world, to try those who dwell upon the earth” (Rev. 3:10).
-However, these words are not directed towards a pre-tribulational world-wide rapture.
+However, these words are probably not directed towards a Rapture from a tribulation that is world-wide.
 Rather, it probably is a reference to the coming persecution of Christians by the Roman empire, from which God will protect them from.

 To assume that Christ did not want the local church in Philadelphia to suffer is rather anti-suffering and anti-biblical.
 The New Testament constantly speaks about Christians undergoing a testing of faith, such as James 1:2-3, “Count it all joy, my brethren, when you meet various trials, for you know that the testing of your faith produces steadfastness.”
-The Christians in Philadelphia (the area east of Greece), have had their faith tested and it was proved to be genuine, “you have kept my word…” (Rev. 3:10).
+The Christians in Philadelphia (the area east of Greece), have had their faith tested already and it was proved to be genuine, “you have kept my word…” (Rev. 3:10).
 It was not that Christ wanted them to avoid all suffering.